fieldtrip/website/development/project/femfuns.md

 Then surfaces of two spheres can be created using FieldTrip:

-    % Create a spherical volume conductor with two spheres of radius 7 and 10 at the origin csvol.o = [0, 0,0];
+    % Create a spherical volume conductor with two spheres of radius 7 and 10 cm at the origin csvol.o = [0, 0,0];
     csvol.r = [7 10];
     cfg = [];